 All across the Great State of Minnesota, parking lots fill with dirty piles of kicked-off car droppings.

 So the next time you’re wondering, why in the world do people even bother living in states where the weather tries to kill them with the cold?

 Now you know.

-Because we love the feeling of kicking large clumps of ice off our cars.
+Because we love the feeling of kicking large clumps of snow off from under our cars.

 And in the summer, we feel like we’re naked.